svaksha/chaya/README.md

 # CHAYA

-Learning image manipulation, edge detection and computer vision using numpy and scipy.
+Learning image manipulation, edge detection and computer vision using Numpy and other Imaging libraries.